FShaif/InternetApp-Project/README.md

 >activate.ps1
 to change terminals click the downward pointing arrow next to the "+" sign in the top right corner of the terminal window

-Install Flask by inputting the following commands in the terminal
+Install Flask by inputting the following commands in the terminal:
 > pip install flask
 > python.exe -m pip install --upgrade pip

+Install flask mail functions using the code:
+>pip install flask-mail

 ```